thucvinguyen/slackbot-tool/README.md

 The bot will respond to:

 1. Direct messages - Send a DM to your bot
-2. Mentions - Mention your bot in a channel using `@YourBotName`
+2. Mentions - Mention your bot in a channel using `@YourSlackBotName`

 The bot maintains context within both threads and direct messages, so it can follow along with the conversation.

 ### Available Tools

 1. **Web Sources**: The bot can search the web for up-to-date information using [Tavily](https://www.tavily.com/).

    - Example: "What's the price of BTC today?"

-# slackbot-tool
+2. **Get Weather**: The bot will add the weather of any destinations to the answer.
+   - Example: "Trip to Shanghai"